sifrr/sifrr-dev/README.md

 - `checkTag` check if a tag exists on github
 - `exec` async execute a shell command with stdout and stderr
 - `gitAddCommitPush` run command > git add files > git commit > git push
-- `runTests` Run a full fledged test suite using mocha, chai, sinon, puppeteer, etc.
+- `runTests` Run a full fledged test suite using mocha, chai, sinon, puppeteer, etc. Supports node syntax as well as es module syntax.

 ## Other packages